tanyelai/neuroscience/README.md

 ### Day 101-105
 Completed week 8 at Medical Neuroscience coursework.
 I sent my financial-aid request to AI for Medicine Specialization courses at Coursera (I need to learn medical imaging)...

 I am also peer counselor at computer eng. department at my university, so I started to provide information to 1st year students.
-I hope it will be impactful in a positive way on their lives.

 I cannot take serious notes for neuroscience in current situation because my focus time is limited.
 I plan that I will recap everything with taking notes when I start my Master's Degree on Biomedical Engineering.

+### Day 106-109
+4 days, non-stop, just read the papers related with posterior fossa.
+Finally, I am close to determine the topic for my graduation thesis.
+I will work on the diagnosis and prognosis of posterior fossa which is a brain tumor in children under supervision of Dr. Bilgin Keserci.

+The context of medical neuroscience course is quite deep and "medical", but I think it's really worth it.
+Even just remembering the keywords or the parts from brain, provides more insight and curiosity.

+It has been almost 4 months of diary.
+Nothing in life goes as expected or unchanged.
+(Passion in neuroscience still here though)
+The side effects are always affect my study habit, and I cannot focus most of the time.
+But there's a power in me that allows me to do something worthwhile, or perhaps a possibility to create value.

+In this year, by studying more about the neuroanatomy and neuroimaging, I will be in the next stage of my dream that being able to help patients with neurodegenerative diseases.